kigyui/latexpatterns/inflatablehips/04a-construction-inner.md

 You'll end up with something that looks like this.
 Make two of them.
 Pay attention to the middle join where you have 4 overlapping pieces as this is the place where you're most likely to have air leaks.
 I added extra glue here and really made sure it was rolled well.
-You can also add a small circle over the top (it's not visible) to help with this.
+You can also add a small circle of latex over the top (it's not visible in the final shorts) to help with this.

 <img src="imgs/20250426_094154.jpg" height="500">

-Next attach the two rear panels that have the circle cut out, again make both the left and right
+Next attach the two parts of rear panels that have the circle cut out, again make both the left and right

 <img src="imgs/20250426_095623.jpg" height="500">